simonebraga/middleware_technologies_2022/projectB/documentation.md

 ## Design choices

-This section contains an explanation of what led to the choice of every involved technology, as long as a summary of the reasoning for which other technologies have been excluded.

 ### Kafka for task aggregation

 The main factor that led to this choice is the storage capability of Kafka which makes it perfect for the implementation of a queue.
 The use of Kafka allowed load balancing through the feature of consumer groups and made the whole system intrinsically asynchronous.
 Moreover, Kafka has a very powerful horizontal scalability so when the system grows in size it's enough to distribute the Kafka cluster and replicate the nodes to hold the load.

 ### Akka for task performance